revagomes/website/designs/blog/14-deploying-to-linode.md

 Drop your SSH public keys into `/home/deploy/.ssh/authorized_keys` to make deploying and SSHing in much easier later.
 While you're at it, you should add the [Knockout organizers' public ssh key][14] for auditing at the end of the competition.
-This will be a required step in deploys to Linode.
+SSH access for organizers is a required step in deploys to Linode.

     $ curl http://nodeknockout.com/id_nko2.pub >> ~/.ssh/authorized_keys
     $ chmod 600 ~/.ssh/authorized_keys